dazza-codes/sed_and_awk/README.md

 ### Note

-If any permission for the O'Reilly code in this repository needs to be withdrawn, please open an issue on the project and the code will be removed.
+O'Reilly granted permission to host example code in this repository, see issue #1 for details.
 The O'Reilly project code does not seem to permit any forks or other routine github collaborations for issues and PRs.